ashley-lee-harvard/ashley-lee-harvard.github.io/index.md

 <body>
   <h2>About Me</h2>
   <p>My research broadly examines technology and politics in comparative perspective.
 I have ongoing projects in the areas of: 1) new media and social movements across democratic and non-democratic contexts; 2) digital labor and the future of work; 3) technology, design, and social justice.
-In 2020-2021, I will be teaching the Digital Civil Society series in the Department of Communication. </p>
+In 2020-2021, I am teaching the Digital Civil Society series in the Department of Communication. </p>

 <h2>Ongoing Projects</h2>
 <p><h3>New Media and Social Movements in Comparative Perspective</h3>